Campeonato Brasileiro Série A: Campeonato Nacional de Clubes and Copa Brasil (1971-1979)

 Following Brazil's third world title at the 1970 FIFA World Cup, president Emílio Médici decided to better organize Brazilian football.
-In a reunion with the CBD and the club presidents in October 1970, it was decided to create the following year a Brazilian championship contested by twenty teams, inspired by the national tournaments in the European nations.
-The first edition of the named "Campeonato Nacional" ("National Championship"), was held in 1971.
+The Brazilian military government had become heavily involved in football as a way to promote the legitimization of the military regime, national unity and patriotism, as well as part of the Programa de Integração Nacional, which sought the geographical integration of Brazil.
+In a meeting with the CBD and the club presidents in October 1970, it was decided to create the following year a Brazilian championship contested by twenty teams, inspired by the national tournaments in the European nations.
+The first edition was named "Campeonato Nacional de Clubes" ("National Championship of Clubs"), was held in 1971 and won by Atlético Mineiro.
 The top division was named "Divisão Extra" (Extra Division), while a newly created second division earned the "Primeira Divisão" (First Division) name.
+The second division was a fusion of the already existing Torneio Centro-Sul and the Copa Norte-Nordeste, with teams from regions with less expression in national football and weaker teams from the main footballing states of Brazil.
+The first champion was Villa Nova Atlético Clube, from the town of Nova Lima, Minas Gerais.
+There was not, however, a system of promotion and relegation.
+The clubs were instead selected to participate in either division according to their performances at their respective state championships.